sbalbale/sbalbale/README.md

 ## I'm a Student, Developer, Singer, and Athlete
-- I'm currently a sophomore at Northeastern University.
+- I'm currently a sophomore at Trinity College.
 - I'm always looking to learn new things.

 ## What Languages and Tools do I Use?